isomerpages/mlaw-lab/_legal-services/0a-what-types-of-cases-are-handled-by-lab.md

 <div class="image"><img src="/images/1399988115437.jpg"></div>

-LAB only handles those cases dealt with in the Singapore Courts and tribunals where legal representation is allowed.

-Services offered by LAB cover a wide range of civil matters including:
+LAB can represent you in civil proceedings, as set out in the Legal Aid and Advice Act.

+Examples of these civil cases include, but are not limited to:

-* Divorce
+* Divorce (including divorces under the Administration of Muslim Law Act)
-* Variation or enforcement of Court orders on ancillary matters in divorce (e.g. maintenance of ex-wife and children, division of assets and properties)
+* Variation or enforcement of Court orders on ancillary matters in a divorce (e.g. maintenance of ex-wife and children, division of assets)
 * Adoption
 * Custody of children
+* Appointment of a Deputy under the Mental Capacity Act
-* Monetary claim
+* Monetary claims
-* Claim for compensation in injury or medical negligence cases
+* Claims in tort, e.g. compensation for injuries from accidents or medical negligence
 * Estate matters<br>
-(including the application for a Grant of Letters of Administration or Probate which are documents authorising the personal representative(s) of a deceased to deal with and distribute the deceased's assets)
+(including the application for a Grant of Letters of Administration or Probate, which are documents authorising the personal representative(s) of a deceased person to deal with and distribute the deceased person's assets)